 There is a suggested minimum request of \$500,000 for this outcome (if your project is under \$500,000 please discuss with the outcome contact).
 Proposed projects should demonstrate ability to construct within 12 months of award.
 We encourage applicants to contact DNR Chesapeake and Coastal Service (CCS) to discuss their project(s).
-To arrange a site visit, please email the Outcome contact or fill out the request form and a CCS project manager will contact you: Site Visit Request Form
+To arrange a site visit, please fill out the request form and a CCS project manager will contact you: Site Visit Request Form